+Following EU accession in 2004, changes in the composition of immigrants can also be observed: the number and share of immigrants from EU15 has been increasing, while that from the neighbouring countries has gradually decreased.
+This is partly due to the fact that the main country of origin of immigrants, Romania, also became an EU member in 2007, which (conjoined with Hungary's economic situation) caused the rate of immigrants from that country to further decline significantly.
 The impact of simplified naturalisation (which entered into force on 1 January 2011) on migration is still not known, but it has already increased the number of new Hungarian citizen by half a million people.
-Although the share of immigrants arriving from the neighbouring countries declined over the recent years, it remains a question whether a high number of new Hungarian citizens living outside the borders will contribute in the long term to increased immigration into Hungary - if not in itself but conjoined with other economic and social push factors.
+It remains a question whether a high number of new Hungarian citizens living outside the borders will contribute in the long term to increased immigration into Hungary - if not in itself but conjoined with other economic and social push factors.